Patrick Spencer (politician)

-Patrick Spencer (born 8 May 1988) is a British politician and Member of Parliament for Central Suffolk and North Ipswich since the 2024 general election.
-Elected as a Conservative MP, he had the whip withdrawn in May 2025, after being charged with sexual assault, and sits as an independent.
+Patrick Spencer (born 8 May 1988) is a British politician who has been Member of Parliament (MP) for Central Suffolk and North Ipswich since 2024.

 He has worked at the Department for Education and was a senior fellow at the Centre for Social Justice.

 Early life and career

 Patrick Spencer studied for a BA in politics at the University of Leeds and a master's in public policy at Georgetown University in Washington D.C.
 He began his career in finance and sat on the board of his family's investment business IPGL for seven years.
+After a short period working in finance, Spencer joined the Centre for Social Justice in 2016.

+In 2019, he was appointed Head of Work and Welfare policy.
+He also published reports on Universal Basic Income.

-In 2016 he went to work at the Centre for Social Justice.
-In 2020 he become a Senior Adviser at the Department for Education working for six Secretaries of State for Education over the next three years.
+In 2020, he became a Senior Policy Adviser on Children and Family Policy at the Department for Education working for four Secretaries of State for Education over the next three years, including Sir Gavin Williamson, Nadhim Zahawi, and Gillian Keegan.
 He was briefly a Director at the Jobs Foundation.
+He was heavily involved in the Government’s independent Review of Children’s Social Care which ran from 2021 to 2022.

+Volunteer work

+He was a mentor with the Social Mobility Foundation and with the Living Wage Foundation.

 Political career

 Patrick Spencer joined the Conservative Party while at university.
-In 2017 he was the Conservative candidate at the General Election for the constituency of West Ham.
+In the 2017 general election, he was the Conservative candidate for West Ham.
 He won 16.2% of the vote.
-In June 2024 he was selected as the Prospective Parliamentary Candidate for the seat of Central Suffolk and North Ipswich.
+In June 2024, he was selected as the prospective parliamentary candidate for the seat of Central Suffolk and North Ipswich in the 2024 general election.
 He won with a majority of 4,290.

+In July 2024, in his maiden speech Patrick Spencer spoke of the agricultural and historical nature of his constituency but also highlighted the deprivation in parts of it and pledged to fight for those who feel left behind.

+In October 2024, he took a firm position on the Agricultural Property Relief issue warning its introduction could lead to farm closures.